moveflow-token-distribution-protocol/airdrop-evm-guide/README.md

 ### **Step 3: Generate Merkle Root and Total Amount**

 The platform will generate a **Merkle Root** and **Total Amount** based on your CSV file.
+The process of generating a Merkle Tree can be referenced from the `generateMerkleTree.ts` file in the repo.

 ### **Step 4: Confirm Airdrop Parameters**